yash0539s/credit-card-fraud-detection/README.md

 Dataset
-The dataset used for this project is sourced from [Dataset Source], containing transactions made by credit cards in September 2013 by European cardholders.
+The dataset used for this project is sourced from Kaggle, containing transactions made by credit cards in September 2013 by European cardholders.
 The dataset presents transactions that occurred over a two-day period, where we have 492 frauds out of 284,807 transactions.
 The dataset is highly unbalanced, with the positive class (frauds) accounting for 0.172% of all transaction.